5 Things I See Students With ADHD And Autism Struggle With Each Semester As A Special Educator (2025)

 The "H" in the CHASE model represents "Hurdles Emerge," reflecting the phase where challenges and obstacles begin to surface.

-In this stage, your student may start losing focus, missing assignments, or falling behind in class.
 It's not uncommon for many parents to respond with nagging at this point, often out of concern and frustration.

 Unfortunately, nagging can be counterproductive and might not address the underlying issues.